 Hailed as a pioneer in innovation and sciences, a growing number of international students are choosing to study engineering in Japan.
 Top-ranking universities across Japan offer different fields of engineering in their undergraduate and graduate schools, which are also English-based.
 For many prospective engineering students, studying in Japan has its advantages.
 Not to mention, the rapidly growing demand for AI development, database, and software development engineers make working in Japan an attractive prospect for many IT engineers.
 In Japan, engineering graduates are not limited to this profession.
 They are versatile and often work in different industries too.
 In addition to this, the world-class facilities and equipment of each university to further develop research and innovation in the engineering field are at par with institutions abroad; all the more reason to choose Japan to pursue your studies in engineering.

-Here is an extensive guide to the universities in Japan that offer engineering courses.
+Here is an extensive guide to the best universities in Japan for engineering courses.

 The University of Tokyo

 The University of Tokyo is the oldest and largest university in Japan.
 It ranks 42nd in the World University Rankings for 2019.
 Its Faculty of Engineering boasts a comprehensive curriculum with the integration of the latest world-class research and academia.
 It has 16 departments under the faculty; with civil engineering, aeronautics and astronautics, information and communication engineering, and mechanical engineering to name a few.
 This faculty also champions inter-disciplinary applications of studies.
 An example of this is the collaboration between medicine and engineering: creating artificial bones from biomaterials.
 The university actively pursues global exchange and research, and so whether you choose to study at this university for a one-year exchange or for 4 years, it is very accommodating to international students.